 - Versatile expansion slots

-- Optimized operating system makes content easier to access
+- An optimized operating system makes content easier to access

 - Many helpful apps preinstalled